 Notice the volunteer zucchini and cucumber seedlings growing out of the mulch mound covering the stump

-We wanted to plant the avocado tree on the hillside in the far back part of our property but the hill was a little too steep.
+I wanted to plant the avocado tree on the hillside in the far back part of the property but the hill was a little too steep.
 I decided to create a leveled terrace on the hillside by using logs from the juniper tree and logs that were scattered around the hillside from a fallen tree that my neighbor had removed in the fall.
 I stacked and arranged the logs to create a strong natural retaining wall and then back-filled it with compost and mulch.

 Below is an analysis of the estimated value in dollars of fruit that the trees are estimated to produce over the next 10 years.
 You’ll see highlighted in blue that the expected breakeven of the cost of the trees is between year 4 and year 5.
 That is a pretty fast breakeven and doesn’t even include the added value/equity it provides to the property.